RESP: How does it work?

 The choice of your RESP account depends on the number of beneficiaries you wish to include:How do the EAPs work?

 Educational Assistance Payments (EAPs) are paid out to the beneficiary in accordance with your instructions.
-The maximal EAP amount that can be paid during the first semester is $5,000 for full-time students and $2,500 for part-time students.
-After the first year, there is no limit on the EAP amount a beneficiary can receive.
+For the first 13 consecutive weeks of enrollment in a full-time studies, the maximum EAP amount is $8,000.
+For part-time students, this amount is $4,000.
+After this period, there is no limit on the EAP amount a beneficiary can receive, if the student continues to qualify to receive them.

 Individual RESP